As we are raising money for Guatemala, here are some wonderful ways that the country celebrates Christmas.

 - Christmas usually takes place on the 24th December.

-- One traditional food at Christmas in a Paches, which originated from Quetzaltenango.
-It’s made of mashed potato and other ingredients steamed in banana leaves.
-They are eaten all year round, but have a special place at christmas
+- One traditional food at Christmas in a Tamale (photo below), which is a dish made from ground corn moistened with water and is filled with a piece of meat and then wrapped in banana leaves before being steamed or boiled.
+The tamale dates back to the Mesoamerican civilisations.
+They are eaten all year round, but have a special place at Christmas for the Guatemalan family.

 - The big Christmas meal is usually eaten on Christmas Eve and Christmas Day is more relaxed.